-Assessment planning begins with the institutional mission statement which describes the communities that are served and the institutional purposes and other characteristics that define your institution.
+Assessment planning begins with the institutional mission statement, which describes the communities that are served and the institutional purposes and other characteristics that define your institution.
 At the same time, your institution’s assessment leader should work with an appropriate mix of faculty and administrators to develop a plan of action and timeline to ensure departmental assessment goals and deadlines are met.

-Program Educational Objectives are broad statements that describe what graduates are expected to attain within a few years of graduation.
-Program educational objectives are based on the needs of the program’s constituencies.
+Program educational objectives are based on the needs of the program’s constituencies and are expressed in broad statements that describe what graduates are expected to attain within a few years of graduation.

-Assessment is one or more processes that identify, collect, and prepare data to evaluate the attainment of student outcomes and program educational objectives.
-Effective assessment uses relevant direct, indirect, quantitative, and qualitative measures as appropriate to the outcome or objective being measured.
+Assessments offer a framework through which you can identify, collect and prepare data to evaluate the attainment of student outcomes and program educational objectives.
+Effective assessments use relevant direct, indirect, quantitative, and qualitative measures appropriate to the outcome or objective being measured.
 Appropriate sampling methods may be used as part of an assessment process.

 Evaluate Assessment Findings

-Evaluation is one or more processes for interpreting the data and evidence accumulated through assessment processes.
-Evaluation determines the extent to which student outcomes and program educational objectives are being attained.
+Evaluation processes interpret the data and evidence accumulated through the assessment process and determine the extent to which student outcomes and program educational objectives are being attained.
 Thoughtful evaluation of findings is essential to ensure that decisions and actions taken as a result of the assessment process will lead to program improvement.

 Use Results for Decision Making

-ABET offers practical resources to assist you in assessment planning, including webinars, articles and tools, and assessment events.
+We offer a wide array of resources to assist you in assessment planning, including webinars, articles and tools, and assessment-focused events.